yuvraj-softvan/batch-test/README.md

 # batch-test
-this is demo repo for testing poc
+this is demo repo for testing